-This bill amends the New Jersey Prevention of Domestic Violence Act (PDVA) to ensure that final restraining orders remain in effect after the death of the plaintiff, provided that there are additional protected individuals listed on the order.
-Currently, these orders do not automatically expire upon the death of the recipient, but this legislation clarifies that the protections will continue for other designated individuals, thereby enhancing their safety and legal standing.
+This bill amends the New Jersey Prevention of Domestic Violence Act (PDVA) to ensure that final restraining orders remain in effect after the death of the plaintiff, provided that there are additional individuals listed as protected persons on the order.
+Currently, final restraining orders do not automatically expire upon the death of the recipient, but this bill clarifies that such orders will continue to protect other designated individuals, thereby enhancing their safety and legal standing.

 Statutes affected: Introduced: 2C:25-26.1, 2C:25-29